 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-Graphitisation rig connectors used for preparing the graphite targets used in radiocarbon dating using an Accelerator Mass Spectrometer (AMS).
-These fittings hold the glass ampoules and tubes which collect the gaseous products of incineration of samples of the organic material being dated.
-The carbon, converted to carbon dioxide (CO2), is converted into graphite, used to determine the value of the carbon-14 isotope by an accelerator mass spectrometer.
+Using a flask of liquid nitrogen to freeze carbon dioxide gas in a glass ampoule as a stage in the radiocarbon dating of carboniferous samples.
+The carbon dioxide will be converted to graphite, used to determine the level of the carbon-14 isotope by an accelerator mass spectrometer.
 Evaluation of this figure and comparison with the proportion of carbon-12 present leads to a value indicating an age of the original sample.
 Photographed at the Oxford Radiocarbon Accelerator Unit, University of Oxford, UK.

 Model release not required.
 Property release not required.